 Let’s imagine that your cat does dip a single paw into the toilet.
 This may not even be a slip; splashing the water within is fun to some cats.
 Your cat’s paw is host to germs or chemicals.

 Now, stop and think about one of your cat’s favorite activities – grooming.
 Your pet is going to lick that paw constantly.
-When they do so, they’re potentially ingesting who knows what.
+When she does so, she’s potentially ingesting who knows what.

-In addition, many cats use their paws to groom touch-to-reach spots.
-This means that your pet is potentially spreading germs all over themselves.
+In addition, many cats use their paws to groom tough-to-reach spots.
+This means that your pet is potentially spreading germs all over herself.

 Of course, what’s even more concerning is the idea of your cat falling into the toilet.
-Leaving aside the concerns previously discussed, ask yourself one critical question – can they get out?
-If not, and you’re not around to rescue them, your pet could be in danger.
+Leaving aside the concerns, can they get out?
+If you’re not around to rescue her, your pet could be in danger.

 You may think that your cat is unlikely to drown, but you may be surprised.
-PetMD discussed the risks of ‘near drowning,’ which could occur if your pet cannot escape their porcelain prison.
+PetMD discussed the risks of ‘near-drowning,’ which could occur if your pet cannot escape her porcelain prison.

 In addition, remember how much most felines loathe being wet.
-Prolonged exposure to toilet water will be distressing for your cat and potentially dangerous.
-Not only will chemicals surround them, but your cat’s body temperature will also drop significantly.
+Prolonged exposure to toilet water will be distressing for your cat and dangerous.
+Not only will chemicals surround her, but your cat’s body temperature will also drop significantly.

-If your cat is in the toilet, fish them out.
-Check that your pet is still breathing, and if so, give them a rinse with warm water.
+If your cat is in the toilet, fish her out.
+Check that your pet is still breathing, and if so, give her a rinse with warm water.
 This will at least remove the worst of any chemical exposure.

 You should then work on getting your pet’s temperature up.
 Cats need a body temperature of at least 100 degrees Fahrenheit.
-Wrap them in blankets, and use a hot water bottle if necessary.
+Wrap her in blankets and use a hot water bottle, if necessary.

 How Do I Stop My Cat Drinking from the Toilet?

 So, we have established that your cat really shouldn’t be drinking from the toilet bowl.
-How can we stop them from doing so, though?
+How can we stop her from doing so?
 Felines are strong-minded and independent.

 Training a cat out of drinking from a toilet is a process of elimination.
-You’ll need to remove all their reasons for doing so.
+You’ll need to remove all of her reasons for doing so.
 Ask yourself several important questions:

 - Does your cat have access to enough water elsewhere in the house?

-- Does your cat tend not to drink their water from a bowl?
+- Does your cat tend not to drink her water from a bowl?

-- Does your cat have a disproportionate fascination with the bathroom?
+- Does your cat have a strange fascination with the bathroom?